Concepts (C++): History

 In contrast to this abandoned proposal, the C++20 version of Concepts is sometimes referred to as "Concepts Lite".

 During the C++ standards committee meeting in March 2016, the evolution working group moved to merge Concepts into the mainline C++17 standard, but the motion was defeated in full committee.

 Concepts v1 was merged into the C++20 draft.

 "The One Range" version of Range feature that depend on concepts was also merged into C++20.

+Type constraints in other languages

+In C#, a generic type constraint is expressed with a where clause, which can be as expressive as concepts but are not named.